 If you’re still not sure where to turn, email us at info@energyfundsforall.org and we will be happy to direct you.

-This toolkit was built and will be updated by a collection of educational, environmental, labor, and social justice organizations.
+This toolkit was built and is being updated by a collection of educational, environmental, labor, and social justice organizations.
+Find a list of them on our About Us page.
 The intention of this tool is to provide access to funding opportunities to all Carolinians regardless of race, gender, social standing, or political affiliation.
 This tool was built under 501(c)(3) nonprofit compliant procedures and is purely for educational use.

-Any tribe that isn’t Federally recognized can still access any Inflation Reduction Act fund that is also available to nonprofits.
+Any tribe that isn’t Federally recognized can still access federal funds that are also available to nonprofits.
+Each opportunity will specific eligibility requirements.

 If you have any questions about what funding is available to you please reach out to info@energyfundsforall.org so we can point you in the right direction.